rdegiovanni/CTL-goal-conflicts-detection/README.md

 2. Run the tool

-        ./main <path-to-test>
+        ./main <path-to-file>

-        The test specs are located in tests/
+        You can find some examples in the folder tests/

 3. Convert output to .jpegs